Reading time: 4 minutes

 You can apply for a Commonwealth Seniors Health Card from the Department of Human Services once you’ve reached your Age Pension eligibility age.
 Once issued, it is valid for one year.
 It will be automatically renewed by the Department of Human Services every year, provided you continue to satisfy all eligibility requirements.

 The Commonwealth Seniors Health Card should not be confused with a Health Care Card or a Low Income Health Care Card.
 If you receive some forms of government payments (excluding the Age Pension), you may also be entitled to receive a Health Care Card.
-You can potentially receive the Low Income Health Care Card if you’re receiving the Age Pension and satisfy all the other eligibility requirements outlined in the next section.
+You can potentially receive the Low Income Health Care Card if you satisfy the requirements outlined in the next section.

 Low Income Health Care Card